Guides

 tokenuse

-If no local sessions are found, or archive sync fails before any calls are loaded, the app falls back to bundled sample data and shows that status in the title bar.
+If no local sessions are found, or archive sync fails before any calls are loaded, the app falls back to bundled JSON sample data and shows that status in the title bar.

 Dashboard